 Bad weather is something that will derail a lot of riders.
 Plenty of times this last winter I watched rain, sleet, or snow dump from the sky and I questioned my own intelligence.
 When I was fit and training a lot, I was a total fair-weather rider.
 But when I started commuting every day, I had to harden up and learn to love going out in harsh weather.

 I've found that as long as I’m properly dressed, riding through nasty conditions can actually be fun.
 There are always dire moments, but I find the memories I create are often some of my strongest and most cherished.
 Going out in a blizzard or a thunderstorm becomes a small adventure, something that has sadly become rare in my adult life.
-After fighting through horrendous weather, I will often show up to work and come home happier than if I had driven and stayed dry.
+After fighting through horrendous weather, I will often show up to work and come home with a buzz I'd never get from driving.

 Here are examples of the riding clothes I prefer for each season.
 As the weather gets colder or wetter I will mix and match as necessary to remain comfortable.